 8.2.
-Extraction of periods reported previously from cratering and extinctions
+Extraction of periods previously reported from cratering and extinctions

 I now extract periods previously reported as dominant in cratering and mass-extinction records.
-Note that the most significant period revealed from the precession-free geomagnetic reversals CKGPTS95 calibration, of 26.5 My and at a very high magnitude of 77.0 var% with a moderate $\Phi = 0.63$ (nonetheless relatively highest of any period extracted in this study), could not be identified as a resonance reflection of harmonic.
-This period has been reported previously by Rampino and Prokoph (2020) as the average dominant cycle in a compilation of 58 reports of cratering and 35 reports of mass extinctions and here termed the Rampino period, P_R.
-(Note that Raup and Sepkoski (1984) and Chang and Moon (2005) came significantly close to it from an extinctions record spanning 0-253 My and a cratering record spanning 0- 150 My, respectively, Table 3.)
-Compiled periods were based on many completely different methods and approaches to computing and analyzing spectra.
+Note that the most significant period revealed from the precession-free geomagnetic reversals CKGPTS95 calibration, of 26.5 My and at a very high magnitude of 77.0 var% with a moderate Φ = 0.63 (nonetheless relatively highest of any period extracted in this study), could not be identified as a resonance reflection or harmonic.
+This period has been reported previously by Rampino and Prokoph (2020) as the average dominant cycle in a compilation of 58 reports of cratering and 35 reports of mass extinctions and here therefore termed the Rampino period, P_R .
+(Note that Raup and Sepkoski (1984) and Chang and Moon (2005) came significantly close to it from an extinctions record spanning 0-253 My and a cratering record spanning 0-150 My, respectively, Table 3.)
+Compiled periods were based on many completely different methods and approaches to computing and analysing spectra.
 This period reveals a powerful wave (the sole and dynamical actor) as it affected solid matter.
 Besides, it is of the highest fidelity found on any period extracted in this study.
 Its remarkable power is stressed even further when we know that it took the entire precessional resonance train (ensemble) to hide it.

-P_R is so pure and persistent that it even appears as a codriver of other (the short-period; ky-) harmonics, Table 4.
-However, it does not emit longer-period harmonics, revealing that the resonance confines it to (many) relatively short intervals of time disallowing it by the resonant nature of the process itself to be ever encountered by the entire geological record.
-Since also supported by the combined cratering-extinctions record as well as extinctions record alone, P_R most likely represents the precessional resonance's crosscyclic (multi-harmonic) carrier of the peak angular deflection.
-Here cratering is mainly understood as petrified evidence of large-scale polygonal geomorphology seen throughout the Solar system due to the imprinting of actual solid-matter resonance waves via macroscale Faraday latticing into the molten material (melted on impact as well).
-In the same sense, originally polygonal crater edges eventually erode into circular (here the most realistic scenario) shapes rather than polygonal geometries as believed by some (the least realistically); see Omerbashich (2020a).
+P_R is so pure and persistent that it even appears as a co-driver of other (the short-period; ky-) harmonics, Table 4.
+However, it does not emit longer-period harmonics, revealing that the resonance confines it to (many) relatively short intervals of time - disallowing it by the resonant nature of the process itself to be ever encountered by the entire geological record.
+Since also supported by the combined cratering-extinctions record as well as the extinctions record alone, P_R most likely represents the precessional resonance's crosscyclic (multi-harmonic) carrier of the peak angular deflection.
+Here cratering is mainly understood as petrified evidence of large-scale polygonal geomorphology seen throughout the Solar system due to the imprinting of actual solid-matter resonance waves via macroscale Faraday latticing into the molten material (melted on impact as well, in a snapshot fashion).
+In the same sense, originally polygonal crater edges eventually erode into circular (here the most realistic scenario) shapes rather than the other way around, i.e., from circular into polygonal geometries as believed by some (the least realistic scenario); see Omerbashich (2020a).